yalbaba/eapp/README.md

-# erpc
+# eapp
-grpc with etcd for registry
+1、 rpc with etcd